-- Installing the Veritas InfoScale product.
-For more information, see the Veritas InfoScale Installation and Upgrade Guide. - See "Configuring disk groups and volumes for SQL Server" on page 80.
-During the creation of disk groups and volumes for the secondary zone, make sure the following is exactly the same as the cluster at the primary zone: - Disk group name - Volume sizes - Volume names - Drive letters - Installing and configuring SQL Server on the first cluster node See "About installing SQL Server on the first system" on page 126.
+- See "Configuring the storage hardware and network" on page 78. - Installing the Veritas InfoScale product.
+For more information, see the Veritas InfoScale Installation and Upgrade Guide. - See "Configuring disk groups and volumes for SQL Server" on page 79.
+During the creation of disk groups and volumes for the secondary zone, make sure the following is exactly the same as the cluster at the primary zone: - Disk group name - Volume sizes - Volume names - Drive letters - Installing and configuring SQL Server on the first cluster node See "About installing SQL Server on the first system" on page 125.
 When installing SQL Server make sure that you select the same installation options as you did for the primary zone.
-The instance name must be the same in the primary zone and secondary zone - See "About installing SQL Server on additional systems" on page 127.
+The instance name must be the same in the primary zone and secondary zone - See "About installing SQL Server on additional systems" on page 126.
 After you install SQL Server on the nodes in the secondary zone, make sure to use VEA to remove all the drive letters from the configured volumes. - Adding a system to the existing cluster You do not create another cluster in the secondary zone.
 Instead you add the systems to the existing cluster.